Pickerington High School Central: USA Today National Championships

-PHSC vs. PHSN: Pickerington High School North opened for the 2003–04 school year.
-In 2008, Central and North faced off in football for the first time at Crew Stadium.
-Adidas sponsored a trophy to commemorate this new rivalry.
-Nearly 15,000 people attended the game.
-The Purple and Black trophy supports a Victory Bell.
-The inaugural bell was awarded to Pickerington High School Central for their 38–7 victory over Pickerington High School North.
-It is now currently at North.

 Pickerington High School Central Marching Tiger Band

 The band has competed in the Ohio Music Education Association's State Marching Band Competition for many years, consistently reaching the finals, and earning the state's highest honor, a Superior rating.

 The band has marched in over 25 nationally televised parades, including five appearances in the Rose Parade (the only band from Ohio to do so) and four appearances in Macy's Parade.
 The band has performed for three presidents and performed at 16 NFL halftime shows.